 For over ten years, I've designed and taught courses in philosophy.
-Most recently, I worked at the University of Twente, where I learned a lot about the exciting area of the philosophy of technology.
+Previously, I worked at the University of Twente, where I learned a lot about the exciting area of philosophy of technology.
 Before that, I spent five years in the Deep South of the US.
 I had a grand ol' time there teaching courses in ethics at Auburn University in Alabama.
 (War Eagle!)
-I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I picked up a ton about top-notch education.
+I started out as a teaching assistant at UMass Amherst and Smith College in Massachusetts, where I learned a ton about top-notch education.

 I like to think and talk about teaching techniques and about how to create appealing courses on a variety of subjects.

-I'm intruiged by ethical puzzles about the aggregation of wellbeing.
+I'm also intruiged by ethical puzzles about the aggregation of wellbeing.
 What makes one possible future state of the world better than another?
-How does overall value relate to the wellbeing of the people that exist?
-In current work, I try to develop a so-called 'person-affecting' approach to these questions.
+How does the wellbeing of individuals contribute to how good a state of affairs is?
+My hunch is that the so-called 'person-affecting' approach is the right one, here.

-Here's an abbreviated version of my CV for those interested.
+Here's a recent version of my CV for those interested.

 Don't hesitate to drop me an email at b.h.[LAST_NAME]@uu.nl.